netlify/gotrue-js/README.md

 ## Admin methods

 The following admin methods are currently not available to be used directly.
-You can access `context.clientContext.identity` and get a short lived admin token through a Lambda function and achieve the same goals, e.g., update user role, create or delete user etc. See [Identity and Functions](https://www.netlify.com/docs/functions/#identity-and-functions) for more info.
+You can access `context.clientContext.identity` and get a short lived admin token through a Lambda function and achieve the same goals, e.g., update user role, create or delete user etc. See [Functions and Identity](https://docs.netlify.com/functions/functions-and-identity/) for more info.

 Let's create a simple login form in HTML and JavaScript to interact with a lambda function and test out the admin methods.